A Weak LES is One of the Main Causes of GERD

 - Chronically overeat – excessive and chronic LES pressure caused by over eating foods that cause bloating can weaken the LES or cause it to temporarily dysfunction.

-- Ingest anything that contains nicotine or caffeine – nicotine and caffeine irritate the LES.
+- Ingest anything that contains nicotine or caffeine – nicotine and caffeine irritate the LES, causing it to swell.

 - Take certain medications (SSRI antidepressants, anticholinergic medicines, sedatives, estrogen replacements, NSAID’s, bronchodilators, channel blockers, beta-blockers, anti anxiety drugs, and nitroglycerine) - these drugs can cause the LES to relax.